jhejna/inverse-preference-learning/README.md

 To train a model, simply run `python scripts/train.py --config path/to/config --path path/to/save/folder`

 To run a sweep (files ending in `.json`), use the scripts in the `tools` folder for running locally or on SLURM.
 Our experiments were run on SLURM.
-Results can be viewed on tensorboard.
+Results can be viewed on tensorboard or by using the included plotting library.

 To launch any job via a script in the `tools` folder, use the `--entry-point <path to script>` argument to specify the path to the target script (`scripts/train.py` by default) and the `--arguments <arg1>=<value1>  <arg2>=<value2> ..  <argk>=<valuek>` to specify the arguments for the script.
 Multiple different jobs can be stacked.
 For example, `--arguments` can be provided more than once to specify different sets of arguments.